whl1729/note/computer/cpp/primer/03_str_vector_arr.md

     vector<string> v8{10, "hi"}; // v8 has ten elements with value "hi"
     ```

-5. Because vectors grow efficiently, it is often unnecessary—and can result in poorer performance—to define a vector of a specific size.
+6. Because vectors grow efficiently, it is often unnecessary—and can result in poorer performance—to define a vector of a specific size.
 The exception to this rule is if all the elements actually need the same value.
 If differing element values are needed, it is usually more efficient to define an empty vector and add elements as the values we need become known at run time.

-6. we cannot use a range for if the body of the loop adds elements to the vector.
+7. we cannot use a range for if the body of the loop adds elements to the vector.
 Warning: The body of a range for must not change the size of the sequence over which it is iterating.

-7. To use size_type, we must name the type in which it is defined.
+8. To use size_type, we must name the type in which it is defined.
 A vector type always includes its element type.
 ```
 vector<int>::size_type // ok
 vector::size_type      // error
 ```

-8. We can compare two vectors only if we can compare the elements in those vectors.
+9. We can compare two vectors only if we can compare the elements in those vectors.

-9. Advice: A good way to ensure that subscripts are in range is to avoid subscripting altogether by using a range for whenever possible.
+10. Advice: A good way to ensure that subscripts are in range is to avoid subscripting altogether by using a range for whenever possible.

-### Iterators
+### 3.4.
+Introducing Iterators

 1. All of the library containers have iterators, but only a few of them support the subscript operator.
 Technically speaking, a string is not a container type, but string supports many of the container operations.
 As we’ve seen string, like vector has a subscript operator.
 Like vectors, strings also have iterators.